Living wage: History

-Based on these writings, Smith advocated that labor should receive an equitable share of what labor produces.
+Based on these writings, Smith advocated that laborers should receive an equitable share of what they produce.
 For Smith, this equitable share amounted to more than subsistence.
-Smith equated the interests of labor and the interests of land with overarching societal interests.
-He reasoned that as wages and rents rise, as a result of higher productivity, societal growth will occur thus increasing the quality of life for the greater part of its members.
+Smith equated the interests of labor and land with overarching societal interests.
+He reasoned that as wages and rents rise, as a result of higher productivity, societal growth will occur, thus increasing the quality of life for the greater part of its members.

-Like Smith, supporters of a living wage argue that the greater good for society is achieved through higher wages and a living wage.
-It is argued that government should in turn attempt to align the interests of those pursuing profits with the interests of the labor in order to produce societal advantages for the majority of society.
-Smith argued that higher productivity and overall growth led to higher wages that in turn led to greater benefits for society.
-Based on his writings, one can infer that Smith would support a living wage commensurate with the overall growth of the economy.
-This, in turn, would lead to more happiness and joy for people, while helping to keep families and people out of poverty.
-Political institutions can create a system of liberty for individuals to ensure opportunity for higher wages through higher production and thus stable growth for society.
+Like Smith, supporters of a living wage argue that the greater good of society is achieved through higher wages.
+It is argued that the government should, in turn, seek to align the interests of profit-seeking actors with those of labor to produce societal benefits for the majority.
+Smith argued that higher productivity and overall growth led to higher wages, which in turn led to greater benefits for society.
+Based on his writings, one can infer that Smith would support a living wage commensurate with overall economic growth.
+This, in turn, would lead to greater happiness and joy for people, while helping keep families and individuals out of poverty.
+Political institutions can create a system of liberty that ensures individuals have opportunities for higher wages through increased production, thereby fostering stable growth for society.

+According to Seth Rockman, an 1831 campaign by Baltimore seamstresses may have been the first use of the phrase "living wage" as a political slogan in America.

-In 1891, Pope Leo XIII issued a papal bull entitled Rerum novarum, which is considered the Catholic Church's first expression of a view supportive of a living wage.
+In 1891, Pope Leo XIII issued a papal bull entitled Rerum novarum, which is considered the Catholic Church's first expression of support for a living wage.
 The church recognized that wages should be sufficient to support a family.
-This position has been widely supported by the church since that time, and has been reaffirmed by the papacy on multiple occasions, such as by Pope Pius XI in 1931 Quadragesimo anno and again in 1961, by Pope John XXIII writing in the encyclical Mater et magistra.
+The church has widely supported this position since that time.
+It has been reaffirmed by the papacy on multiple occasions, such as by Pope Pius XI in 1931 Quadragesimo anno and again in 1961, by Pope John XXIII writing in the encyclical Mater et magistra.
 In Laborem exercens (1981), Pope John Paul II wrote, "Hence in every case a just wage is the concrete means of verifying the whole socioeconomic system and, in any case, of checking that it is functioning justly."